github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}
 {% data reusables.repositories.sidebar-dependabot-alerts %}
 1. Optionally, to filter alerts, select a filter in a dropdown menu then click the filter that you would like to apply.
-You can also type filters into the search bar. {% ifversion dependabot-filter-label-security-advisory %}Alternatively, to filter by label, click a label assigned to an alert to automatically apply that filter to the alert list.{% endif %} For more information about filtering and sorting alerts, see "[Prioritizing {% data variables.product.prodname_dependabot_alerts %}](#prioritizing-dependabot-alerts)."
+You can also type filters into the search bar.
+Alternatively, to filter by label, click a label assigned to an alert to automatically apply that filter to the alert list.
+For more information about filtering and sorting alerts, see "[Prioritizing {% data variables.product.prodname_dependabot_alerts %}](#prioritizing-dependabot-alerts)."

    ![Screenshot of the filter and sort menus in the {% data variables.product.prodname_dependabot_alerts %} tab.](/assets/images/help/graphs/dependabot-alerts-filters-checkbox.png)
 1. Click the alert that you would like to view.
-{% ifversion dependabot-filter-label-security-advisory %}
 1. Optionally, to suggest an improvement to the related security advisory, on the right-hand side of the alert details page, click **Suggest improvements for this advisory on the {% data variables.product.prodname_advisory_database %}**.
 For more information, see "[AUTOTITLE](/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/editing-security-advisories-in-the-github-advisory-database)."

    ![Screenshot of the right sidebar of a {% data variables.product.prodname_dependabot %} alert.
 A link, titled "Suggest improvements for this advisory on the {% data variables.product.prodname_advisory_database %}", is highlighted with an orange outline.](/assets/images/help/dependabot/dependabot-improve-security-advisory.png)
-{% endif %}

 ## Reviewing and fixing alerts